albertakhmetov/LiteRepository/README.md

 	SELECT first_name, second_name FROM students WHERE first_name = @FirstName ORDER BY second_name

-To obtain the scalar expression is used GetScalar method.
-Only supports Count, Average, Sum:
+To obtain the scalar expression use GetScalar method.
+It supports only Count, Average, Sum:

 	var param = new { FirstName = "Alex" };
 	var count = db.GetScalar<long>(i => i.Count, where: i => i.FirstName = param.FirstName, param);